mathgladiator/adama-lang/docs/docs/why-03-affordable.md

 title: Affordability (i.e. Cheap)
 ---

-We live in magical times when you can spin up a linux machine for less than $5/mo.
+We live in magical times when you can spin up a Linux machine for less than $5/mo.
 For the average individual, the power of that machine is unimaginable (when used efficiently).
 Unfortunately, this creates an illusion where things are cheap.

 That $5/mo machine could power thousands of games, and you could turn that $5 into way more than $5 with a reasonable business model.
 You will have to since there is a human cost for managing that $5/mo machine as machines fail.
 But, what happens when the revenue dips below the $5 + human cost?
 The game is shutdown, and a core group of fans are disenfranchised.
 You need not look further than [archive.org](https://archive.org/) to know that people generally have a hard time letting go of things.